-Spread across the heritage-imbued grounds of Aman Summer Palace, five restaurants open to both guests and non-residents serve cuisine from across the continent and globe.
+Spread across the heritage-imbued grounds of Aman Summer Palace, four restaurants open to both guests and non-residents serve cuisine from across the continent and globe.
 Private dining rooms are available, and private dining experiences can be arranged in tranquil settings both indoors and out.

 Open for breakfast, lunch and dinner, the lofty-ceilinged Grill serves Western cuisine, specialising in grilled-to-order prime cuts of meat and fresh seafood.
 It overlooks a courtyard centred by a tranquil reflection pond, across from Nama.